 Silence, from "Jane Avril Leaving the Moulin Rouge," a painting by Henri de Toulouse-Lautrec

 Introverted: The painting suggests that if a pedestrian ventured a cheerful “Bonjour” to this woman, she would at best be polite but quite possibly would be curt or ignore them.
 She doesn’t want to be sociable, let alone convivial.
 Her suppression of words says volumes about her inner mood.
-Her seclusion isn’t that of “the strong, silent type.”
+Her seclusion isn' that of a the strong, silent type.
 She isn’t a Rocky or Rambo who didn’t waste words.

 In his somber painting, Toulouse-Lautrec captures quiet.
 The woman chooses to say nothing, perhaps because she has had a row, or retreats into an introvert’s calm, or has chosen to button her lip against an injustice.
 Whatever the cause, the result emanates silence.